LazzaAU/skill_Talkcreator/README.md

 - Then use the translator skill to translate your System Log messages to other languages
 - Now the world gets to read System Logs in their natural language :)

-### New Feature
+### New Features

-    If you add "# TC <talksName>" above the line you want to convert, it will use what ever <talkName> is instead of calling it systemMessage1 or dialogMessage2 etc. Example
+1. If you add "# TC *talksName*" above the line you want to convert, it will use what ever <talkName> is instead of calling it systemMessage1 or dialogMessage2 etc.

+Example

     ```
 	 # TC okIwontSendMessage
 	 text='ok, no worries.
 I wont send that message then'
     ```
-	 this will become text='self.randomTalk(text="okIwontSendMessage"),'
-	 rather than text='self.randomTalk(text="dialogMessage1")'
+this will become text='self.randomTalk(text="okIwontSendMessage"),' rather than text='self.randomTalk(text="dialogMessage1")'

+2. In the TalkCreator.py file set self._testMode to True to run the talkCreator without actually writing to any file.
+You can then see the output in pycharms run console to confirm it will write as expected.

+3. Set self._speechSymbol to "\'" if you normally write your code like text='this is my message' set it to '\"' if you usually write your code like text="this is my message"